Canine parvovirus (CPV), is a viral disease that is highly contagious and can spread quickly to dogs that are not immune from the disease.

-Parvovirus can affect dogs, wolves and foxes; but it cannot infect other animals and cannot be spread from dogs to humans.
+Parvovirus can affect dogs, wolves and foxes.
+It cannot infect other animals and is not contagious to humans.
 However, other animals and humans can pass the virus onto dogs.

 Unlike the distemper virus, the parvo virus is not enveloped in fat, which means it is especially hardy in the environment and extremely difficult to eliminate.
 The virus is also shed in large amount by infected dogs.

-As you can imagine, a dog can therefore get infected by the parvo virus virtually anywhere!
+As you can imagine, a dog can get the parvo virus virtually anywhere!

 The two forms of canine parvovirus are intestinal and cardiac.Intestinal Parvo